kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 churn of Pods through CrashLoopBackoff phases, the central API server could become unresponsive, effectively taking down an entire cluster.

-The same risk exists for the `Rapid` feature, which, while not default, is by design a more severe reduction in the decay behavior.
-It can abused by application developers that can edit their Pod template manifests, and in the worst case cause nodes to fully saturate with `Rapid`ly restarting pods that will never recover, risking similar issues as above: taking down nodes or at least nontrivially slowing kubelet, or increasing the API requests to store backoff state so significantly that the central API server is unresponsive and the cluster fails.
+The same risk exists for the <<[UNRESOLVED]>> per Node <<[/UNRESOLVED]>> feature, which, while not default, is by design a more severe reduction in the decay behavior.
+It can abused by <<[UNRESOLVED]>> cluster operators
+<<[/UNRESOLVED]>>, and in the worst case cause nodes to fully saturate with
+<<[UNRESOLVED]>> instantly <<[/UNRESOLVED]>> restarting pods that will never
+recover, risking similar issues as above: taking down nodes or at least nontrivially slowing kubelet, or increasing the API requests to store backoff state so significantly that the central API server is unresponsive and the cluster fails.

 During alpha, naturally the first line of defense is that the enhancements, even the reduced "default" baseline curve for CrashLoopBackoff, are not usable by